Cilgerran: Education

 Cilgerran County Primary School educates 139 (in 2013) children from nursery to 11 years old and serves several surrounding villages.
 Pupils are taught in English and Welsh with the aim of bilingualism by the age of 11.

 Public houses

 The Cardiff Arms (19th century) and Pendre Inn (18th century or earlier) are both Grade II listed buildings; the Masons Arms (known locally as the Ramp Inn) is in Cnwce, a settlement to the east of Cilgerran.

 Amenities

 Cilgerran has a post office, a cafe, a garage/petrol station and general stores.
-In and around the town are a number of small businesses including a pet food store.
-Rhosygilwen estate, near Rhoshill, is a venue for concerts and exhibitions, attracting international artists and musicians under the banner of Project Rhosygilwen, run by Dr Glen Peters.
+In and around the village are a number of small businesses including a pet food store.
+Rhosygilwen estate, near Rhoshill, has three listed buildings and is a venue for concerts and exhibitions, attracting international artists and musicians under the banner of Project Rhosygilwen, run by Dr Glen Peters.
 The estate is home to the first utility-scale solar park in west Wales, constructed in 2011 and generating enough electricity to power 300 homes.